makkcg/Omarty-Backend/omartyapis/Financial/InsertFee.md

 #### `flagApartmentFee`

-- Flag that this payment is for a Unit in Block and set the flag its value must be > 0 if .
+- Flag that this payment is for a Unit in Block and set the flag its value must be target unit that got the fee  .

 #### `vendorId`